thomaswxu/adventures-in-scramble/README.md

 # Adventures in Scramble
 Small game, originally for Global Game Jam 2024.
+Made in collaboration with ctchau.

 See game webpage for more details: https://globalgamejam.org/games/2024/adventures-scramble-2